GasimV/Text-Image-Matching/README.md

-# Image-Text Matching for Photo Search PoC
+# Text-Image Matching for Photo Search PoC

 Welcome to the GitHub repository for the "With Sense Photo Search PoC" project.
 In this project, we aim to develop a Proof of Concept (PoC) for an on-demand image search system that allows photographers to search for photos based on text descriptions.
 This PoC will serve as a demonstration of the feasibility of such a project.